A surprisingly low calorie dinner, with cubes of golden paneer on top of gently spiced dahl. Best eaten with lots of chapatis.

 Make a batch of this vegetarian coconut dahl with easy homemade naans to feed a crowd or freeze for later.
 Plus instructions on how to make the dahl in a slow cooker.
-Many more slow cocker recipes here.
+Many more slow cooker recipes here.

 Looking for a vegan dahl recipe?
 Try our red lentil dahl soup.
 This easy recipe is perfect for a midweek winter warmer to feed the whole family, plus it's low in calories.